1zc/SM-Discord-Chat/README.md

 ## How to Install:

-- Download the latest release from here: *TBA*
+- Clone the repository by hitting the big green download code button at the top.
 - Extract the ZIP file to your game-directory folder (Eg: csgo/) on your server.

 ## How to Configure: